Ralser-lab/Proteomic-drug-discovery/README.md

    docker run -it --rm -v "$PWD":/image proteomediscovery-env bash CODERUNNER.sh HYPER.json
 ```

-To adjust hyperparameter grid for the xgboost toxicity scoring workflow, edit `HYPER.json` with desired search space, save, and run CODERUNNER.sh with docker in command-line as described above.
+To adjust hyperparameter grid for the xgboost toxicity scoring workflow, edit `HYPER.json` with desired search space, save, and run CODERUNNER.sh as described above.

 Generated outputs (models, figures, logfiles) save into `/scoring_models`, `/figures`, and `/logs` respectively, and they map as follows: